RiddhiAiran/Basic-Python-Projects/2_Tip_Calculator/README.md

-# Tip Calculator with Typing Effect
+# Tip Calculator

 Welcome to the **Tip Calculator**!
 This Python program helps you calculate how much each person should pay when splitting a bill, including a tip, using an interactive and user-friendly interface.

+---

+## Program Demo

+Below is a quick demo of the Tip Calculator program:

 ---